Gulf of Alaska

 The Gulf of Alaska is considered a Class I, productive ecosystem with more than 300 grams of carbon per square meter per year based on SeaWiFS data.

 Deep water corals can be found in the Gulf of Alaska.
 Primnoa pacifica has contributed to the location being labeled as Habitat Areas of Particular Concern.
 P. pacifica is a deep water coral typically found between 150 m and 900 m here.

-Thanks to the North Pacific Current, which is in turn fed by the warm Kuroshio Current, the Gulf of Alaska remains ice-free throughout the year.
+Due to the North Pacific Current, which is in turn fed by the warm Kuroshio Current, the Gulf of Alaska remains ice-free throughout the year.
 In 1977, the Gulf of Alaska started to manifest an unexpected and at that time inexplicable shift on its normal climate regime, resulting in a growth of the mean temperature of the sea surface and in an increased availability and variety of commercial fish species.
 A similar volatile climate change was observed during the 1970s in the North Pacific seas.